-Title of Each Class of Securities to be Registered Amount to be Registered(1) Proposed Maximum Offering Price Per Share(2) Proposed Maximum Aggregate Offering Price(1)(2) Amount of Registration Fee(3) Common stock, \$0.0001 par value per share 8,050,000 \$24.89 \$200,364,500 \$26,008
+Proposed Proposed Amount Maximum Maximum Title of Each Class of to be Offering Price Aggregate Amount of Securities to be Registered Registered(1) Per Share(2) Offering Price(1)(2) Registration Fee Common stock, \$0.0001 par value per share \$ \$ \$

-- Includes offering price of any additional shares of our common stock that the underwriters have the option to purchase.
+Includes offering price of any additional shares of our common stock that the underwriters have the option to purchase.
 Estimated solely for the purpose of computing the amount of the registration fee.
-In accordance with Rule 457(c) under the Securities Act of 1933, as amended, the maximum price per share and maximum aggregate offering price are based on the average of the \$26.00 (high) and \$23.77 (low) sale price of the registrant's common stock as reported on The Nasdaq Global Select Market on January 28, 2020, which date is with the initial fillies and the Registration Statement. - (3)The Registrant previously paid \$18,519 in connection with the initial filing of the Registration Statement.
+In accordance with Rule 457(c) under the Securities Act of 1933, as amended, the maximum price per share and maximum aggregate offering price are based on the average of the \$ (high) and \$ (low) sale price of the registrant's common stock as reported on The , 2019, which date is within five business days prior to filing this Registration Statement.
+Nasdag Global Select Market on